-Sometimes, conditions that run in families are due to a single gene passed down through generations, so conditions that run in your family may have nothing to do with your habits and how you take care of your body.
+Sometimes, conditions that run in families are due to a single gene passed down through generations.
+Conditions that run in your family may have nothing to do with your habits and how you take care of your body.

 On the other hand, you may be genetically predisposed to certain conditions and yet never develop them because you live a healthy lifestyle.
 Knowing your family health history and what you are predisposed to can help you determine what your diet should look like, how often you should exercise, what your sleeping habits should be, etc.

-Your life span can also be hereditary, but ultimately, most people’s life spans are determined by a combination of genetics and environmental factors.
+Heredity can also factor into your life span.
+However, most people’s life spans remain determined by a combination of genetics and environmental factors.
 If you don’t inform yourself of your family health history as early as possible, you run the risk of catching conditions too late, which could require long-term, expensive treatment.